Democrat Tom Suozzi to be sworn back into Congress today after winning special election for NY-3

 This all means he will have a higher likelihood of reelection come November.

-For now, Suozzi will be sworn in by House Speaker Mike Johnson and is expected to address his colleagues on the House floor -- a setting he's very familiar with, having already served three terms before he ran unsuccessfully for governor.
+For now, Suozzi will be sworn in by House Speaker Mike Johnson and is expected to address his colleagues on the House floor.
+The House is a setting he's very familiar with, having already served three terms before he ran unsuccessfully for governor.

 CBS New York's Political Reporter Marcia Kramer will be in Washington, D.C. for the swearing in and will have a full wrap-up later tonight.